SoberZ/ciphix-ca-case/README.md

 The Ciphix Air Virtual Assistant is able to handle different inputs the users give the bot.
 The Virtual Assistant is also supported in Telegram via this link: https://t.me/CiphixAirBot

+The agent expects the user to ask a question and based on the question a response will be given.
+To get the weather, the virtual agent expects a city to be given in the message and retrieves the weather based on the city.
+Time should be specified in hours.
+The first next date of the given time will be the time that is used to retrieve the weather from.
+To obtain a flight's departure and destination weather, both will be asked to the pilot and the amount of hours before the airplane arrives at its destination.

 ## Features

 - Obtain the weather conditions for a specific city